Reception Outdoor Area

 If your child is currently attending a Nursery setting (other than Cheam Fields Nursery), please complete this form.

 The breakfast club runs from 7:30am until the start of school.
-The cost for a daily session is £6.50.
+From September, The cost for a daily session is £7.

-Cheam Fields is trialling the new Government Universal Breakfast Club during the Summer Term.
+Cheam Fields runs a Government Universal Breakfast Club.
 Please click the link below for more information.

 Every Friday, the school newsletter is sent out to all Parents and Carers.
 Please click the link below to view the latest edition or look back at older newsletters.